 Her work on Town Lake was a massive success.
 To this day, the body of water is an incredibly popular attraction for locals and tourists to canoe and paddleboard on.
 After Lady Bird Johnson's death in 2007, the lake was renamed Lady Bird Lake.

 After Lyndon Johnson's death in 1973, the former First Lady kept right on with her preservation and conservation work.
 She was also responsible for the creation of the National Wildflower Research Center, located (of course) in Southwest Austin.
-Today it's known as the Lady Bird Johnson Wildflower Center and is a great society dedicated to preserving native plants.
+Today it's known as the Lady Bird Johnson Wildflower Center and is a great society dedicated to the conservation of native plants.
 It has over 900 species across its 284-acre grounds.
 (And you better believe her husband's Presidential Library had some pretty nice flowers too!)
 The botanical gardens have become a popular destination in Central Texas not only because of the natural beauty of the native Texas plants, but also the event space onsite gives you one of the most beautiful settings in all of ATX.

 Lady Bird Johnson's ultimate legacy is one of care: She was there to care for Jacqueline Kennedy on Air Force One after her husband's assassination.
 She cared for people as a nursemaid in World War II.
 She cared for Texas, the environment, the native plants of North America, and the planet as a whole.

 This article was originally published in September of 2019.